CrypticSignal/video-quality-metrics/README.md

 *(VMAF is calculated by default unless the `-dqs` argument is specified).*

-**2. Compare the quality achieved with the various presets that are available with x264 and x265 (check out the "Choose a preset and tune" section [here](https://trac.ffmpeg.org/wiki/Encode/H.264#FAQ)):**
+**2. Calculate the quality achieved with the various presets that are available with x264 and x265 (check out the "Choose a preset and tune" section [here](https://trac.ffmpeg.org/wiki/Encode/H.264#FAQ)):**

 The program will automatically transcode the original video with every preset that you specify (using the `-p` argument)  without having to manually start a new encode with each preset.